Delicious Coffee. Positive Impact.

 At times this includes education and changing mindsets to promote environmental protection.
 Other times it means supporting growers (often from indigenous communities) who are already protecting their lands.
 And often also engaging with projects like investing in soil analysis to help growers reduce fertiliser input, promoting regenerative farming practices or designing and building efficient water treatment and composting facilities.

-Within our roasting operations the key areas for improvement are the fuel used for roasting and the packaging materials of our coffee.
+Within our roasting operations the key areas for improvement are the fuel used for roasting, the packaging materials and means of distribution for our coffee.
+We are continuously working to improve how we map and measure our impact to find ways we can reduce our emissions before looking at offsetting those that we cannot eliminate.

 Whilst it is currently not viable for us to use other fuel than gas for the volume we produce, we have purposefully invested in a state of the Loring Smart roasting machine which uses an air recirculation system and makes the use of fuel as efficient as possible.
 We are currently exploring the viability of investing in a fully electric large capacity roaster vs using BioGas to power a gas operated option.